-To put it into a sentence, we train and work with farmers in Ethiopia to make family-owned, easily-maintainable household water wells by hand with simple appropriate technology, using only locally available and affordable materials.
+We train and work with farmers in Ethiopia to make family-owned, easily maintainable household water wells by hand with appropriate technology, using only locally available and affordable materials.

-- We started with a one-year pilot project: an intensive practical training program for nine Ethiopians in doing metal work, making drilling tools, drilling boreholes, making pumps, installing pumps, and maintaining pumps.
-During the training we made 27 wells in a nearby community.
-Our wish was to empower Ethiopian men to do the field work and increase their responsibilities over time.
+We began with a training program for nine Ethiopians in metal work, drilling boreholes, making pumps, installing pumps, and maintaining pumps.
+Our intention was to empower Ethiopians to do the field work and increase their responsibilities over time.

-- Help me make pump parts for use in the finished wells
+- Make pump parts for use in the finished wells

 - Lead water club well drilling work